Damian Brown

-Damian Brown (born 20 March 1970 in Adelaide) is an Australian weightlifter who competed at three Olympic Games and four Commonwealth Games.
+Damian Gerard Brown (born 20 March 1970 in Adelaide) is an Australian weightlifter who competed at three Olympic Games and four Commonwealth Games.

 He competed at the 1992 Barcelona, 1996 Atlanta and 2000 Sydney Olympics in the middleweight class.
 His best result was fourteenth in 2000.

 At the Commonwealth Games, Brown won four gold medals, a silver medal and three bronze medals between 1990 and 2002.
 He was Australia's flag bearer during the opening ceremony for the 2002 Commonwealth Games in Manchester.

 He was an ambassador for Australia Day in the local area.